 8. Helps Prevent Diabetes

 Whole grain black rice has its bran intact, which is a storehouse of dietary fiber.
 Since fiber takes longer to digest, it makes sure that the sugar in the grain is absorbed over a longer period, helping in blood sugar control.
 Thus, it helps to prevent insulin levels from spiking up and can help prevent type 2 diabetes.
 In fact, in a study conducted on rats, the extract of germinated Thai black rice performed much like the diabetes drug metformin and also prevented and managed the consequences of diabetes mellitus (13).

 9. Improves Digestive Health

 As we saw in the nutrition profile, black rice is a rich source of dietary fiber.
 This dietary fiber ensures that you have regular bowel movements and prevents bloating and constipation.
-Additionally, it can help treat a number of other gastrointestinal disorders like gastroesophageal reflux disease, duodenal ulcer, diverticulitis, constipation, and hemorrhoids (14).
+Additionally, it can help treat a number of other gastrointestinal disorders like gastroesophageal reflux disease, duodenal ulceri XAn ulcer that develops in the lower part of the small intestine and causes burning sensations above the naval. , diverticulitisi XInfection or inflammation of the small pouches in the digestive tract that causes symptoms like abdominal pain, fever, and nausea. , constipation, and hemorrhoidsi XAlso known as piles, a condition characterized by inflamed veins in the rectum due to chronic constipation or pregnancy.
+(14).

 10. Is Naturally Gluten-Free